 Which are your top 5 AEs and why (for whatever reason: volume itself, the story behind obtaining it, nostalgia)?

-Top five are all about material and its amazing original art.
-Sadly there are no great adventures or astounding finds in my buying history.
+Top five are all about material and their amazing original art.
+Sadly, there are no great adventures or astounding finds in my buying history.
 It was pre-order what I was excited to read, stumble upon missing volumes at sales, and now pre-order everything.

 As well there is little nostalgia, as my nostalgia books haven’t been done in AE format.
 I’m waiting on Paul Smith, John Bolton, Frank Bellamy, Alex Raymond and Jorge Zaffino.
 Look at that, I managed to work my top five want list in.